 * The Argument is Genius: Don Landis, college president and chairman of the board for Answers in Genesis, celebrates with his new book the brilliance and astute astronomical insights of ancient civilizations.
 "All over the world there are similar findings of world travel, advanced astronomy… ancient man had the advanced knowledge of astronomical movements, including the process of precession …found everywhere," Landis writes.
 For example, Roman sailors used an Antikythera mechanism with dozens of gears to track the Sun, Moon and planets.

-* 2400 B.C.
-Sumerian Calligraphy: Early writing, as on the Barton Cylinder describing the Sumerian creation myth, was not merely functional but "a beautiful example of Early Dynastic calligraphy" from 4,400 years ago.
+- 2400 B.C.
+Sumerian Calligraphy: Early writing, as on the Barton Cylinder describing the Enuma Elish Sumerian creation myth, was not merely functional but "a beautiful example of Early Dynastic calligraphy" from 4,400 years ago.

-* Babylon Beat Pythagoras by a Thousand Years: Consistent with the increasingly acknowledged genius of ancient man, consider from the University of St. Andrews in the UK that a thousand years before Pythagoras, the Babylonians knew the "Pythagorean" Theorem.
+- Babylon Beat Pythagoras by a Thousand Years: Consistent with the increasingly acknowledged genius of ancient man, a report from December 2000 from the University of St. Andrews in the UK demonstrated that a thousand years before Pythagoras the Babylonians knew the "Pythagorean" Theorem.
+An August 2021 paper in Foundations of Science confirmed this as the oldest known example of applied geometry from a clay tablet instructing students on the discipline of land surveying.

-* Ancient Armenian Astronomy: Boston University's astronomy professor Gerald Hawkins, perhaps the world's leading expert on archaeoastronomy, positively reviewed the work of Paris Herouni on the still partially standing Carahunge Monument.
-Herouni, a member of the Armenian National Academy of Sciences argues on pages 33-49 of his 2004 Armenians and Old Armenia that the creators of the scores of large astronomy stones were able to determine:
+- Ancient Armenian Astronomy: Boston University's astronomy professor Gerald Hawkins, perhaps the world's leading expert on archaeoastronomy, positively reviewed the work of Paris Herouni on the still partially standing Carahunge Monument.
+Herouni (1933-2008) was a member of the Armenian National Academy of Sciences argues on pages 33-49 of his 2004 Armenians and Old Armenia that the creators of the scores of large astronomy stones were able to determine:

 - the spherical shape of the Earth